In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Introduction

 \textbf{Related Work}

-\textit{(A) ICL as Bayesian inference.} ICL has been framed as (implicit) Bayesian inference under structured pretraining. \citet{xie2022an} show that mixtures of hidden Markov model-style documents enable Transformers to perform posterior prediction; \citet{panwar2024incontext} show that Transformers mimic Bayes across task mixtures. \citet{Lin2024} reconcile task retrieval versus task learning with a probabilistic pretraining model. \citet{wang2023large} view LLMs as latent-variable predictors enabling principled exemplar selection. \citet{reuter2025incontext} empirically show full Bayesian posterior inference in-context and \citet{arora2025bayesian} demonstrate Bayesian scaling laws predicting many-shot reemergence of suppressed behaviors.
+\textit{(A) ICL as Bayesian inference.} ICL has been framed as (implicit) Bayesian inference under structured pretraining. \citet{xie2022an} show that mixtures of hidden Markov model-style documents enable Transformers to perform posterior prediction; \citet{panwar2024incontext} show that Transformers mimic Bayes across task mixtures. \citet{Lin2024} reconcile task retrieval versus task learning with a probabilistic pretraining model. \citet{wang2023large} view LLMs as latent-variable predictors enabling principled exemplar selection. \citet{reuter2025incontext} empirically show full Bayesian posterior inference in-context, and \citet{arora2025bayesian} demonstrate Bayesian scaling laws predicting many-shot reemergence of suppressed behaviors.
 Our results explicitly use Bayesian properties for ICL theory and provide a concrete non-asymptotic validation both in pretraining and at inference time.
+Note that \citet{ma2025provable} independently and concurrently analyze Bayesian adaptivity for softmax-attention Transformers, while our theory focuses on the uniform-attention class and derives explicit $p–N$ scaling, minimax-risk reduction, and prompt-level Wasserstein OOD stability.

-\textit{(B) ICL as Meta-learning.} ICL is widely understood as meta-learning.
+\textit{(B) ICL as Meta-Learning.} ICL is widely understood as meta-learning~\citep{brown2020Language}.
 Transformers implement gradient-descent-style updates within their forward pass, acting as meta-optimizers that perform implicit fine-tuning \citep{vonOswald2023transformer,dai2022}.
 Models can be meta-trained to execute general-purpose in-context algorithms across tasks \citep{kirsch2022}.
 From a learning-to-learn perspective, ICL’s expressivity explains few-shot strength while exposing generalization limits \citep{wu2025}.
 Beyond single tasks, meta-in-context learning shows recursive adaptation of ICL strategies without parameter updates \citep{codaforno2023}.
 From this perspective, we theoretically clarify how ICL identifies the task at inference time and solves the true task.